pip-services/pip-services-docs/content/en/golang/commons/data/sort_field.md

 > NewSortField(name string, ascending bool) [SortField]()

 - **name**: string - the name of the field to sort by.
-- **ascending**: boolean - true to sort in ascending order, and false to sort in descending order.
+- **ascending**: bool - true to sort in ascending order, and false to sort in descending order.

 #### NewEmptySortField